Seeing topological entanglement through the information convex: String operators vs. unitary string operators

 \section{String operators vs. unitary string operators}

-In literatures people talk about string operators and unitary string operators.
-For examples, \cite{2006AnPhy.321....2K} defines an excitation with nontrivial superselection sector to be an excitation which cannot be created by any local operator, and it is argued that topological excitations could be moved or created using operators acting on a string.
-While in known exactly solvable models Abelian anyon strings are unitary (e.g. in the toric code model), there are non-unitary string operators which could create a pair of non-Abelian topological excitations when acting on a ground state, e.g. the ribbon operators in non-Abelian quantum double models \cite{2003AnPhy.303....2K,2008PhRvB..78k5421B} and the string operators in string-net models \cite{2005PhRvB..71d5110L}.
-On the other hand, some references consider unitary string operators which creates a pair of generic topological excitations, e.g. \cite{2015PhRvB..92k5139K,2018arXiv180101519S}.
-This is because unitarity is relevant to some information theoretic properties.
+In the literature, there are discussions of string operators and unitary string operators.
+For example, Ref.~\cite{2006AnPhy.321....2K} defines an excitation with a nontrivial superselection sector to be an excitation which cannot be created by any local operator, and it is argued that topological excitations could be moved or created using operators acting on a string.
+While in known exactly solvable models Abelian anyon strings are unitary (e.g., in the toric code model), there are nonunitary string operators which could create a pair of non-Abelian topological excitations when acting on a ground state, e.g., the ribbon operators in non-Abelian quantum double models \cite{2003AnPhy.303....2K,2008PhRvB..78k5421B} and the string operators in string-net models \cite{2005PhRvB..71d5110L}.
+On the other hand, some references consider unitary string operators which create a pair of generic topological excitations, e.g., \cite{2015PhRvB..92k5139K,2019PhRvB..99c5112S}.
+This is because unitarity is relevant to some information-theoretic properties.

 In this section, we make clear the relation between these two seemingly different requirements.
-In particular, we prove proposition~\ref{Prop_Unitary}, which says that on a ground state satisfying \ref{as:G0}, any operator supported on a subsystem could be replaced by a corresponding unitary operator supported on a slightly thicker subsystem (thicker by the scale $\epsilon$ in \ref{as:G0}).
+In particular, we prove Proposition~\ref{Prop_Unitary}, which says that on a ground state satisfying \ref{as:G0}, any operator supported on a subsystem could be replaced by a corresponding unitary operator supported on a slightly thicker subsystem (thicker by the scale $\epsilon$ in \ref{as:G0}).

 \begin{Proposition} Let $X$ be an operator supported on subsystem $A$. $A_{\epsilon}$ is a subsystem thicker than $A$ by the length scale $\epsilon$ required in \ref{as:G0}.
 If $X\vert \psi\rangle \ne 0$, then there exists a unitary operator $U(X)$ supported on $A_{\epsilon}$ such that